mozilla/dxr/docs/source/deployment.rst

 Since you're no longer using the Vagrant VM, you'll need to install several packages on both your build and web servers.
-These are the Ubuntu package names, but most of them are named clearly enough to make obvious the equivalents on other distributions:
+These are the Ubuntu package names, but they should be clear enough to map to their equivalents on other
+distributions:

 *  make
 *  build-essential